romnn/simulators/README.md

 #### Done
+- match configs and document the mappings between simulators
+- add macsim (using ocelot base image)
 - add trace driven accelsim
 - copy unused stuff from the dockerfiles into NOTES.md
 - rename the benchmarks to reflect the benchmarks versions they are from